arnavigode/arnavigode/README.md

 <div size='20px'> Hi!
-My name is Arnavi Gode.
-Thank You for taking the time to view my GitHub Profile :smile:
+I'm Arnavi Gode and I'm a web developer with a focus on the MERN stack, but still exploring other technologies and frameworks that catch my interest! if you're looking for a developer to add to your team, I'd love to hear from you!
+Plaese feel free to Contact me.
+:smile:
 </div>

 <h2> About Me </h2>